hnoori3-oss/16-bit-multicycle-cpu/README.md

 This project taught me the architecture of a processor, data-path design, instruction encoding, Multicycle control unit, synchronous memory, register file design, ALU design, and how to use a shared clock across multiple components

 ## Demo video:
 the demo video shows the CPU running on the Basys 3 FPGA board.
-The 16 LEDs each represent a bit.
+The 16 LEDs each represent a bit of the output.